 The Cerro Gordo Community Unit School District 100 will not tolerate harassing or intimidating conduct, whether verbal, physical or visual that affects tangible benefits of education, that unreasonably interferes with a student's educational performance, or that creates an intimidating, hostile or offensive educational environment.
 No person shall harass or intimidate another student based upon a student's sex, color, race, religion, creed, ancestry, national origin, physical or mental disability, sexual orientation or other protected group.
 Cerro Gordo Community Unit School District 100 will take all threats seriously with both school consequences and police involvement (when deemed appropriate).
-There will be NO tolerance for any aggressive, threatening, intimidating or harassing behavior that does physical or psychological harm to a student or staff member or urging other students to engage in such conduct, including, but not limited to, using any form or type of aggressive behavior that does physical or psychological harm to someone else and/or urging other students to engage in such conduct.
+There will be NO tolerance for any aggressive, threatening, intimidating or harassing behavior that does physical or psychological harm to a student or staff member or urging other students to engage in such conduct.
+Disciplinary action may be taken against any student guilty of gross disobedience or misconduct, including, but not limited to, using any form or type of aggressive behavior that does physical or psychological harm to someone else and/or urging other students to engage in such conduct.
 Prohibited aggressive behavior includes, without limitation, the use of violence, force, noise, coercion, threats, intimidation, fear, bullying or other comparable conduct.